MilesZhao/CubicGAN/README.md

 ## Introduction

 This repository contains the implementation of CubicGAN.
+You can visit [Carolina Materials Database](www.carolinamatdb.org) for more info.

 ## Requirement
 python 3.7